cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 Important: Each AnonCreds Revocation Registry Entry has the **same ID** for a given Revocation Registry Definition Object.

-This is important to mention, since many client applications may still expect RevRegEntry IDs or RevRegEntry Content to contain the information or specific syntax of this Legacy `revocRegEntryId.` This legacy format is now attributed to the Hyperledger Indy Legacy AnonCreds Objects Method
+This is important to mention, since many client applications may still expect RevReg IDs or RevReg Content to contain the information or specific syntax of this Legacy `revocRegId.` This legacy format is now attributed to the Hyperledger Indy Legacy AnonCreds Objects Method

 </details>